surudhb/avatar-the-last-airbender-api/README.md

 * index.html
 * Test with jest
 * Pagination -> either with mongo skip or return all and paginate client side using middleware
+* Proofread locations -- add image urls to existing bending and locations where necessary